blake-c-aggienetwork/cropTriage/README.md

 Accompanying application for senior design team 29 for Texas A&M ECEN 403, 404 Senior Design.

 # Changelog
+> 2/27/2021
+> - Added basic networking capabilities to swift app
+> - App can now send list of coordinates to local server
+> - App can now download CSV files from local server
+> - These functions have been verified to work with raspberry pi zero

 > 2/24/2021
 > - Created Python with Flask library HTTP REST API for app to interface with
 > - The REST API contains these URL paths: /state, /scan, /lidar, /home, /location